 This is an actual photograph of a serotonin axon terminal (top), a dendrite (bottom), and the synapse in between.
 Notice the serotonin-filled vesicles inside the axon terminal.
-You can’t actually see serotonin molecules in this picture, nor the reuptake transporters or receptors.
+In this picture you can’t actually see serotonin molecules, nor the reuptake transporters or receptors.
 This is because they are so small.

 You can, however, imagine serotonin molecules floating around inside the gray area.
 Also, notice that some other dendrites are visible even though they haven’t been stained like the bright one.

 Here’s where the fun starts.
 This is a closer view of a vesicle releasing serotonin into the synapse.

 On the other side of the synapse, attached to the membrane of the dendrite, are these things called receptors.
 There are receptors for many neurotransmitters.
 Let’s say the magenta-colored ones are serotonin receptors and the green ones are for dopamine.
 Notice how a serotonin molecule can easily fit into the serotonin receptor, but not into the dopamine receptors (or any other type of receptor for that matter).
 Serotonin receptors are designed specifically for serotonin molecules.

 When a serotonin molecule attaches to a receptor, which is called receptor binding, the receptor sends chemical information down the dendrite to the cell body of the neuron.
 The cell body then decides, based on the information from all its receptors put together, whether or not to fire an electrical impulse down its own axon.
 If a critical amount of receptor binding occurs, then the axon will fire, causing the release of other neurotransmitters into other synapses.
 This is how your brain communicates, and something like this is happening in your brain at a normal pace all the time.